ajperezp/Video-rental-app/README.md

 Second Commit.
 Integrated Like Component:
 Passed data among components using props.
 Raised and handled events.
 Integrated font awesome to display heart icons.

+Third Commit.
+Pagination, Filtering, and Sorting:
+Learned about and implemented Component Design Principles, Practiced Component Interface in terms of the data it should recive and events it should raise, Built reusable components suchs as listGroup, pagination, and table, Used several refactoring technics to write clean code.